 Oversized Vehicle & Parking Ordinance Updates

-The Port of San Diego is updating SDUPD Code Section 8.09 and 8.11, which regulate parking along the San Diego Bay waterfront.
-Section 8.09 specifically regulates the parking of oversized vehicles including recreational vehicles, campers, trailers, and boat trailers on Shelter Island.
-Proposed changes include updating and clarifying the definition of an oversized vehicle, expanding oversized vehicle rules to include all Port areas around the San Diego Bay waterfront, and designating where oversized vehicles will and will not be permitted to park.
+The Port of San Diego has updated San Diego Unified Port District (SDUPD) Code Sections 8.09 and 8.11, which regulate parking along the San Diego Bay waterfront.
+Oversized vehicles include recreational vehicles, campers, trailers, and boat trailers.
+Amendments include an updated and clarified definition of an oversized vehicle, expanded oversized vehicle rules to include all Port areas around the San Diego Bay waterfront, and designated areas where oversized vehicles will and will not be permitted to park.

 The Port’s goals are to improve public access to the bayfront, protect views of the bay, protect landscaping and the cleanliness of Port parks and parking areas, improve and maintain health and safety conditions, and offer a better balance of parking options for bayfront visitors and employees.